Session Introduction

 LLM hallucination in investment research

-Analyst teams using LLMs to synthesise earnings calls and filings are encountering confident, plausible, and factually wrong summaries — with no reliable mechanism to detect them at scale.
+Analyst teams using LLMs to synthesise earnings calls and filings are encountering confident, plausible, and factually wrong summaries — What mechanisms are there to detect them at scale.

 Most AI in investment management is not generating new alpha.